PaulApivat/paulapivat/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/paulapivat
 superuser: true
-title: Paul Apivat Hanvongse
+title: paulapivat
 user_groups:
 - Researchers
 - Visitors
 ---

-I am exploring the intersection of writing, data and code.
-I seek to use data to better understand the world, Web3 and decentralized applications.
+I use writing, data and code to unpack decentralized organizations (DAO), applications and protocols on web3.

-I write [atomic essays](https://www.notion.so/Paul-Apivat-ec46608c3ecc412488d3ef57cd53211f) to explore ideas.
+Currently, my time is spent working at [Bankless DAO](https://www.bankless.community/) and other projects involving data on Ethereum.

 My writings can also be found on [Medium](https://paulapivat.medium.com/), [Quora](https://www.quora.com/profile/Paul-Apivat-Hanvongse), [dev.to](https://dev.to/paulapivat), [Hashnode](https://paulapivat.hashnode.dev/) and [Notion](https://www.notion.so/Paul-Apivat-ec46608c3ecc412488d3ef57cd53211f)

-I can provide [services](http://getwyze.com/) in data cleaning, analysis and visualizations.

-I started in organizational psychology and have branched out to data science.
-For daily updates on my data science journey, find me on [Twitter](https://twitter.com/paulapivat).
+My training is in organizational psychology, but my passion is in tech and data.
+Find me on [Twitter](https://twitter.com/paulapivat).